lejrn/Reconstructing-Dark-Images/README.md

 > Gathering knowlodge about Deep learning, especially Residual Networks and Unet Networks

 ## 2. Try:
-Programming a neureal network that is trained with dark photos and its pair
+> Programming a neureal network that is trained with dark photos and its pair

 ## 3. Improve:
-Optimizing its specifications, as in batch-size, depth of layers, input files sizes, learning rates, and so on
+> Optimizing its specifications, as in batch-size, depth of layers, input files sizes, learning rates, and so on

-## 4. Excel:
+## 4. Ace:
-Using SID dataset by <insert credits here> and examine our performance to theirs
+> Using SID dataset by <insert credits here> and examine our performance to theirs

 # Architecture
 ![Alt text](./SVGs/Architecture__.svg)